hpi-swa-teaching/MorphicAPIExplorer/packages/MorphicAPIExplorer-Core.package/MEXTool.class/README.md

 I'm the actual tool which can be opened by the user.
 By default I'm opening a MEXToolOverView as window from where the user can navigate to the MEXToolExplorationView.

-I also contain the standardMorphs as defaultMorphs used in the morphplorer.
+I also contain a list of standardMorphs as part of my savedMorphs used in my morphplorer.

 My most important methods are
 - MEXTool class>>open					to actually open the tool